-It was mid 7os of the last century and I was a primary school going boy.
-I can recollect that I along with my other members of my family awaited a radio program aired on All India Radio ahead of the Sharadia (Autumnal) Durga Puja festival.
-In that Autumnal dawn we woke up to Virendra Krishna Bhadra’s magical recitation from the holy Devi Mahamtym and Chandi Kavya telling the story of Devi (Goddess) Durga and we spent about two thrilling hours listening to his inimitable voice.
-Actually, I am telling about the legendary program named Mahishasurmardini (the slayer of the demon Mahishasura) on the auspicious occasion of the Mahalaya.
+It was mid 197os and I was a primary school going boy.
+I can recollect that I along with my other members of my family awaited the Mahishasura Mardini, a popular and one of the most-listened-to radio programs, aired on (AIR) All India Radio ahead of the Sharadia (Autumnal) Durga Puja festival.
+In that Autumnal dawn we woke up to Virendra Krishna Bhadra’s magical recitation from the holy Devi Mahatmym and Chandi Kavya telling the story of Devi (Goddess) Durga and we spent about two thrilling hours listening to his inimitable voice.
+Actually, I am telling about the popular radio program named Mahishasurmardini (the slayer of the demon Mahishasura) on the auspicious occasion of the Mahalaya.

 On the occasion of the Mahalaya many people observe a ritual of offering oblations to their anchestors and take a dive in the Ganges.
 It is called Pitri Tarpan.
 This ritual is linked to a story of Karna (an important character of the Mahabharata).
 In that story Karna was famous for his charitable quality.
 But he did not perform his duties in memory of his dead ancestors since he was unaware of them.
 So, Yama sent him back to earth after he had reached the Heaven.
 Coming back to earth, Karna performed his duties to his dead ancestors for fourteen days.
 Traditionally, these fourteen days are known as Pitri Paksha.
 It begins on Ashwin Krishna Pratipada and ends on Ashwin Amavasya (Mahalaya Amavasya).
 The next fortnight of it is called Devi Paksha.
 On the auspicious day of Mahalaya Amavasya the famous Mahishasurmardini is broadcast on electronic media and the annual arrangement of the Sharadia Durga Puja formally begins.